randomguy3367/random_py/README.md

-#heya this is my first time using github guys
-3plz don't harsh on me i"m newbie
+#heya this is my first time using github guys! plz don't harsh on me i"m newbie